Diving rebreather: Counterlung configuration

 A pendulum rebreather only has one counterlung, on the far side of the scrubber from the single breathing hose.
 The diver blows exhaled gas through the scrubber, then sucks it back during inhalation.
 Gas flow rate through the scrubber is forced by the breathing rate of the diver.

-A single counterlung in a loop rebreather can be either an exhalation or inhalation counterlung.
+A single counterlung in a loop rebreather can be an exhalation or inhalation counterlung, or fitted between split scrubber canisters.
 If it is an exhalation counterlung it is inflated on exhalation, but no gas flows through the scrubber until inhalation starts, at which point the diver sucks the gas through at a rate forced by inhalation rate.
-If it is an inhalation counterlung, the diver must blow gas through the scrubber during exhalation, but inhales from the full inhalation counterlung, with no furter flow through the scrubber.
-In both these cases there is no buffer, and peak flow rates are relatively high, which means peak flow resistance is relatively high and in one half of the breathing cycle.
+If it is an inhalation counterlung, the diver must blow gas through the scrubber during exhalation, but inhales from the full inhalation counterlung, with no further flow through the scrubber.
+If it is between split scrubbers the diver must blow the gas through the exhalation scrubber during exhalation, and suck it through the inhalation scrubber.
+In all these cases there is no buffer, and peak flow rates are relatively high, which means peak flow resistance is relatively high and may be in one half of the breathing cycle or split between both halves, analogous to the pendulum configuration, but without the large dead space.

-A twin counterlung rebreather has two breathing bags, so the exhaled gas inflates the exhalation counterlunn while starting to pass through the scrubber and starting to inflate the inhalation counterlung.
-By the time the diver starts to inhale, the inhalation counterlung has built up a volume buffer, so there is less flow resistance as the gas continues to flow through the scrubber during inhalation at a slower rate than if there was only one counterlung, This decreases work of breathing, and also increases dwell time of the gas in the scrubber, as it flows through the scrubber during both exhalation and inhalation.
+A twin counterlung rebreather has two breathing bags, so the exhaled gas inflates the exhalation counterlung while starting to pass through the scrubber and starting to inflate the inhalation counterlung.
+By the time the diver starts to inhale, the inhalation counterlung has built up a volume buffer, so there is less flow resistance as the gas continues to flow through the scrubber during inhalation at a slower rate than if there were only one counterlung.
+This decreases work of breathing, and also increases dwell time of the gas in the scrubber, as it flows through the scrubber during both exhalation and inhalation.
 Most mixed gas diving rebreathers use this arrangement.